kube-compose/kube-compose/README.md

 (cd test && ../kube-compose --env-id test123 up)
 ```

-This writes to the directory `test/output` the created Kubernetes resources.
+This writes the created Kubernetes resources to the directory test/output.

 To clean up after the test: